Connect API Proxy

 Getting started

-You can send requests to the Connect proxy using the Pipedream SDK with a fetch-style interface, or by making a request to the REST API.
+You can send requests to the Connect proxy using either the Pipedream SDK with a fetch-style interface or the Pipedream REST API.

 - A Pipedream OAuth client to make authenticated requests to Pipedream’s API